ogorton/dmscatter/README.md

-# dmscatter: A Fast Fortran Program for WIMP-Nucleus Form Factors
+# dmscatter: A Fast Fortran Program for WIMP-Nucleus Scattering
 *Oliver Gorton, Changfeng Jiao, and Calvin Johnson*

 Computes the differential event rate per recoil energy for WIMP-nucleon